Skoda Enyaq Coupe Review & Prices

 Electric range, charging and tax

 You can expect to go from 0%-80% (not that you’ll ever run it down to absolute zero!) in around 28 minutes with a fast charger.
-On a 7kW home charging point, Skoda quotes a 0%-100% charging time of seven-and-a-half hours, but again charging from somewhere below 50% up to 80% - which is the optimum in terms of battery speed and battery health - is likely to be a more frequent charging pattern.
+On a 7kW home charging point, Skoda quotes a 0%-100% charging time of 7.5 hours, but again charging from somewhere below 50% up to 80% - which is the optimum in terms of battery speed and battery health - is likely to be a more frequent charging pattern.

 A heat pump, which helps EV efficiency, is an option costing over £1,000 on all Enyaq Coupes.